Mak-maak/string-encryption/README.md

 # string-encryption
-First translate it into binary then segregate nibbles, after segregation replace low nibble pairs to each other then joins as one binary and convert it into text.
+First translate it into binary then segregate nibbles, after segregation replace low nibble pairs to each other then join as one binary and convert it into text.